yaybu/yay/docs/index.rst

 Yay
 ===

-We wanted a confguration language that was human readable and human editable with variable expansion like buildout.
+We wanted a confguration language that was human readable and human editable with variable expansion.
 We wanted something where we wouldn't keep hitting things that the language couldn't express.

 Yay is both that language and a python module for parsing it.